-Poor filtration system is one of the major cause of cloudy water.
-Ensure that your filter is working as required by backwashing your pool filter regularly when pressure gauge rises abnormally.
+A poor filtration system is one of the major causes of cloudy water.
+Ensure that your filter is working as required by backwashing your pool filter regularly when the pressure gauge rises abnormally.

 6. Poor Chemical Balance

 Apart from FC, wrong chemical readings especially the pH, Total Alkalinity, and Calcium Hardness will make your water look cloudy.
-Wrong pH will make your water look dull.
-Chlorine will also lose its effectiveness in wrong pH reading and as a result your water will be cloudy.
+A wrong pH level will make your water look dull.
+Chlorine will also lose its effectiveness in the wrong pH reading and as a result, your water will be cloudy.

-High Calcium levels may also cause scaling and as result your water will appear cloudy.
-Other chemicals like Phosphate if accumulated in large amount will turn pool water cloudy.
+High Calcium levels may also cause scaling and as result, your water will appear cloudy.
+Other chemicals like Phosphate if accumulated in large amounts will turn pool water cloudy.